Hover to see how factors connect to Background Knowledge. Then click connected factors to explore strategies related to multiple factors.

 Spending time with new content helps move concepts and ideas into Long-term Memory.

-Learning about students' cultures and connecting them to instructional practices helps all students feel like valued members of the community, which improves Motivation.
+Learning about students' cultures and connecting them to instructional practices helps foster a sense of belonging and mitigate Stereotype Threat.

 Independent reading promotes literacy by emphasizing student choice with teacher support in selecting books, as well as by making time for free reading.